 1. Using PyDrive

 Click on the link prompted to get the authentication to allow Google to access your Drive.
 You will see a screen with “Google Cloud SDK wants to access your Google Account” at the top.
-After you allow permission, copy the given verification code and paste it in the box in Colab.
+After you allow permission, copy the given verification code and paste it into the box in Colab.

 Now, go to the CSV file in your Drive and get the shareable link and store it in a string variable in Colab.
-Now, to get this file in dataframe run the following code.
+Now, to get this file in the dataframe run the following code.

 2. Mounting the drive

-This method is quite simple and clean than the above mentioned method.
+This method is quite simple and clean than the above-mentioned method.